 Issues of cognitive load are connected to working memory, which is a cognitive system that allows us to simultaneously store and process current information.
 Working memory tends to accommodate between five and nine blocks of information at any given moment.
 The information that our brain processes gets put into categories in our working memory, where it’s then placed into our long-term memory and stored for later retrieval.
-The key, then, is to avoid overloading the user’s working memory with extraneous information.
+The key in designing an intuitive and innovative user experience, then, is to avoid overloading the user’s working memory with extraneous information.

-Avoiding cognitive overload, however, requires more than simply reducing the amount of information for users to process at any given moment.
-The amount of time and number of actions needed between a user’s starting point and their destination should always be minimized.
+Avoiding cognitive overload, however, requires more than simply reducing the amount of information displayed on a user interface for users to process at any given moment.
+The amount of time and level of actions needed between a user’s starting point and their destination should always be minimized.
 However, reducing the number of options available in service of avoiding cognitive overload could result in a large gap between a user’s present situation and their desired goal.
 When that gap grows too large, it can also lead to overloading users’ working memory.

 Minimizing cognitive load in UI design can be achieved through a variety of means:

-- Utilizing existing mental models for UI design will eliminate some of what is required of the user’s working memory since it builds on how users already believe the UI system will work
+- Utilizing existing mental models for user interface design will eliminate some of what is required of the user’s working memory since it builds on how users already believe the UI system will work

 - Reducing visual clutter such as unnecessary images, excessive text, and ornate typography that gives users more information to process without adding anything of value